skabillium/memo/README.md

 Run the server with `make build && ./bin/memo`, this should start a memo server on `localhost:5678`

+## Running the project
+Run `make start` to start the server at `localhost:5678` with default authentication:
+- User: memo
+- Password: password

+If you want to enable the Write Ahead log for persisting data between restarts, run the server with the `--wal` option.
+This will persist all queries to the `wal.log` file which will be read and executed in the next restart.

+For a complete list of supported CLI options run `make help`.

 ## List of supported commands
 - `PING`
 - `HELLO`